karandesai2005/krato/README.md

 ## What it does

-Krato hooks into the Linux kernel via **Tetragon** and watches every process spawn and network connection inside your Kubernetes cluster.
+Kratos hooks into the Linux kernel via **Tetragon** and a custom eBPF C program, watching every process spawn and outbound network connection inside your Kubernetes cluster.
 Every event is evaluated against **OPA Rego policies** — human-readable rules that fire alerts without touching Go code.

 Three detection layers: